keenlabs/Keen-Docs/source/api/usage-guide.rst

 * :ref:`Create an extraction request <create_extraction>`
 * :ref:`Get the results of that extraction <get_extraction>`

-If you’re looking for the Keen Service API Reference Documentation, go `here <https://keen.io/documentation/service-api-reference>`_.
+If you’re looking for the Keen Service API Reference Documentation, go :doc:`here<reference>`.
 It's great if what you want to see is a list of resources and example payloads!

 ======================
 Setup / Pre-requisites